 Another important key to secure growth going forward is the revitalization of Amoeba Management, our unique business management method.
 I joined the company during a period of growth when the "amoeba" small units that constitute each business division in the same organizational level were rapidly increasing and many amoeba leaders were born in the flat or non-hierarchical structure.
-In such an environment, young employees could achieve professional growth.
+In such an environment, junior employees could achieve professional growth.
 However, when the Company's growth becomes low, organizations are likely to become fixed in a pyramid structure, making the "amoebas" less active than they used to be.
-I believe it necessary to flatten the organizational structure a little more to recreate a fertile environment where young employees are able to flourish as "amoeba" leaders.
+I believe it necessary to flatten the organizational structure a little more to recreate a fertile environment where junior employees are able to flourish as "amoeba" leaders.

 The age ratio in Kyocera is another issue.
 There is now a high ratio of employees in their 50s as a result of rapid growth in the 1980s.
 We can assume that these people in our leadership ranks will no longer be with the company in ten years' time.
-We are endeavoring to promote young people more swiftly as a measure to deal with this issue.
-We will encourage the assignment of young people through new business creation and organizational reform, regardless of the department, and advance their training.
+We are endeavoring to promote next-generation leaders more swiftly as a measure to deal with this issue.
+We will encourage the assignment of junior staff members through new business creation and organizational reform in all departments, and advance their training.

-The new business idea startup program I mentioned earlier is one such initiative to train up young employees.
-By creating new opportunities that are not bound by the existing business group framework, I want to promote the creation of structures where young people can flourish as leaders in other sectors as well.
+The new business idea startup program I mentioned earlier is one such initiative to train future leaders.
+By creating new opportunities that are not bound by the existing business group framework, I want to create structures to launch a new generation of leaders in other sectors as well